LLNL/sundials/doc/shared/Install.rst

 To enable *hypre*, set  ``ENABLE_HYPRE`` to ``ON``, set ``HYPRE_INCLUDE_DIR`` to the ``include`` path of the *hypre* installation, and set the variable ``HYPRE_LIBRARY_DIR`` to the ``lib`` path of the *hypre* installation.

+CUDA/HIP interoperability: If the provided *hypre* installation was built with CUDA or HIP enabled, please set :cmakeop:`SUNDIALS_HYPRE_BACKENDS` to CUDA or HIP, respectively.
+This option is set to SERIAL by default, which uses MPI and has no GPU functionality.

 .. note::